👑 Princess Donut the Queen Anne Chonk has taken over this website. She is not sorry. Visit her page 👑

 This page discusses events in Book 3.
 If you haven't read this far, turn back now.

-Dinniman includes a disclaimer at the start: "Hey, this is really confusing and you should absolutely not feel like you need to understand how it works.
+Dinniman includes a disclaimer at the start of the book: "Hey, this is really confusing and you should absolutely not feel like you need to understand how it works.
 Once the important things are discovered, there will be a map.
 Until then, don't worry about it."
 He wasn't kidding.
-This is the most divisive book in the fandom because the level design is intentionally disorienting.
+This is the most divisive book in the fandom.
 Some readers love the immersion.
-Others find it frustrating.
+Others give up trying to visualize the subway map.
 Both sides use the disclaimer to support their position.
+Both sides are correct.

 Key introductions